Baseline Natural Skincare

 Method

-1. Whip shea butter until light & fluffy.
+1. Whip the softened shea butter until light and fluffy.

 Storage & Use